-Under no circumstances will Graphic Design faculty pre-screen portfolios for students before submission.
+Under no circumstances will Graphic Design faculty pre-screen portfolios.

 Documenting Your Work

 You are responsible for digitally documenting all assignments that weren't digital to begin with.
 This means that you must make the necessary time to take good quality photographs using the appropriate lighting and a high quality digital camera, and/or making high-quality scans.